Frances R. Bell

 About

 I am a historian of the revolutionary Atlantic world, with a particular focus on the impact of the Haitian Revolution on the early United States.
-My current book manuscript focuses on the Haitian revolutionary diaspora – the thousands of enslaved and formerly enslaved people who were forced by their enslavers to leave revolutionary Saint-Domingue for places where slavery remained legal – and the efforts of diaspora members to seek freedom in the early U.S. Focusing on this diaspora expands our geographies of the Haitian Revolution and develops our understanding of the intra-American slave trade; in particular, it reveals the centrality of struggles over mobility to struggles over freedom in the revolutionary Atlantic world.
+My current book manuscript focuses on the Haitian revolutionary diaspora – the thousands of enslaved and formerly enslaved people who were forced by their enslavers to leave revolutionary Saint-Domingue for places where slavery remained legal – and the subsequent efforts of diaspora members to seek freedom in the early U.S. Focusing on this diaspora expands our geographies of the Haitian Revolution and develops our understanding of the intra-American slave trade; in particular, it reveals the centrality of struggles over mobility to struggles over freedom in the revolutionary Atlantic world.